austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 - **NodePort**: Exposes the service on each Node’s IP at a static port (the `NodePort`).
   `<NodeIP>:<NodePort>` can be used to contact the Job Manager Service.
-  `NodeIP` could be easily replaced with Kubernetes ApiServer address.
+  `NodeIP` can also be replaced with the Kubernetes ApiServer address.
-  You could find it in your kube config file.
+  You can find its address in your kube config file.

 - **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
   Since the cloud provider and Kubernetes needs some time to prepare the load balancer, you may get a `NodePort` JobManager Web Interface in the client log.